 Global Optimisation

 Our stochastic optimisation will first focus on optimisation of the expected value using linear programming.
-If the distributions of uncertain parameters can be estimated and computation time is not too long, global optimisation methods such as direct enumeration will also be experimented with but are not guaranteed.
+If the distributions of uncertain parameters can be estimated and computation time is not too long, global optimisation methods such as direct enumeration will also be explored.

 Significance of Research